Cinnamon Sugar Donut Holes (with Canned Biscuit Dough)

 Donut Hole Recipe

-Take each quarter biscuit and roll it into a ball.
+- Take each quarter biscuit and roll it into a ball.
 I put it in the palm of one hand, and cup the other hand on top, rolling until I have a ball.

-Melt the butter and dip one ball into the butter, then roll it in a mixture of cinnamon and sugar.
+- Melt the butter and dip one ball into the butter, then roll it in a mixture of cinnamon and sugar.
 Coat heavily.
 I like a thick coating of cinnamon/sugar.

-Once you’ve dipped your last donut, place the pan in the oven and bake away.
 The end result if a slightly toasty outer crust, and a flaky and moist inside.

-Serve warm with a nice, big cup of coffee or a cold glass of milk.
+Serve warm with a cup of coffee or a cold glass of milk.
 Be sure you take the first bite, otherwise you may not get one: they’re that good.
 These things will be gone in minutes!

 Baked Cinnamon Donut Holes